OpenBankingUK/read-write-api-docs-pub/docs/v3.1.10/profiles/account-and-transaction-api-profile.md

 The ExpirationDateTime is an optional field which specifies the expiration for AISP access to the PSU's data.

 The field is optional as the consent for AISP access to a PSU's data may be indefinite.
-The ExpirationDateTime is different from the RTS requirement for a PSU to re-authenticate after 90 days.
-The same account-access-consent resource will be re-authenticated with the same ExpirationDateTime as the original request.
+The ExpirationDateTime is not impacted by SCA requirements.
+If needed, the same account-access-consent resource will be re-authenticated with the same ExpirationDateTime as the original request.

 The ExpirationDateTime applies to all Permissions (data clusters) being consented.